Azure/acs-engine/docs/acsengine.md

   3. mkdir %GOPATH%
   4. cd %GOPATH%
   5. type `go get github.com/Azure/acs-engine` to get the acs-engine Github project
-  6. type `go get all` to get the supporting components
   7. `cd %GOPATH%\src\github.com\Azure\acs-engine`
   8. `go build` to build the project
 3. `acs-engine` to see the command line parameters